-The smaller the RV the more off-road areas are open to you.
+The smaller the RV, the more off-road areas are open to you.
 For us, the limiting factors are sharp dips and humps in the road, turning radius and soft ground.
 Even with those limiting factors, there are a ton of areas to explore.
-Having a 4×4 helps but isn’t essential, we camp in many beautiful areas with our 2 wheel drive.
+Having a 4×4 helps but isn’t essential, we camp in many beautiful areas with our two wheel drive.

 9) What Do You Do About Garbage?

-Garbage disposal is one the largest problems for us.
+Garbage disposal is one of the biggest problems for us.
 Some folks will burn it, but we aren’t big fans of fires.
-What I do is double bag it and store it in one of my trucks tool boxes.
-That keeps it out of the trailer so we don’t smell it and rodents aren’t attracted inside.
+What I do is double bag it and store it in one of my trucks toolboxes.
+That keeps it out of the trailer, so we don’t smell it, and rodents aren’t attracted inside.

 10) Where Are Your Favorite Boondocking Locations?

 Our criteria for a favorite boondocking location is to be embedded in natural beauty with epic views and surrounded by wildlife.
-We are big fans of wildlife refuges, national monuments, scenic byways, state parks and BLM lands.
+We are big fans of wildlife refuges, national monuments, scenic byways, state parks, and BLM lands.
 For a listing head over to the Love Your RV! boondocking archives and scroll through.
-You’ll find links to numerous articles and videos detailing the many amazing boondocking locations we’ve camped at over the past 6 years.
+You’ll find links to numerous articles and videos detailing the many picturesque boondocking locations we’ve camped at over the past seven years.